Table of Contents

 In addition to calcium and phosphorus, your cat requires:

 However, unlike other amino acids, taurine isn’t incorporated into protein and is instead found as a free acid in body tissues.
 In most mammals, their bodies are capable of producing taurine from other amino acids found.
-Cats, on the other hand, cannot—at least not a sufficient amount—and require additional taurine in their diet.
+Cats, on the other hand, cannot—at least not a sufficient amount.
+They need additional taurine in their diet which only comes from animal meat or supplementation.

 A diet with a high water content is important for cats.
 In the wild, cats fulfill this need by eating fresh raw protein, which is also why they have a naturally low thirst drive.